ftasenjo/v0-ai-contact-center-ui-2/README.md

 ## Overview

-AI-powered contact center solution with multi-channel communication support.
+AI-powered omnichannel customer engagement platform.
 This repository will stay in sync with your deployed chats on [v0.app](https://v0.app).
 Any changes you make to your deployed app will be automatically pushed to this repository from [v0.app](https://v0.app).

 ## Integrations